-Shane also conducted an analysis of allegation categories based on frequency.
-His analysis concluded that excessive force was the leading allegation during the three time periods analyzed, followed by misdemeanor and Fourth Amendment violations (unlawful entry, search, or arrest).
-See Rpt., at 29-31, including Table 9, 38-39, including Table 17, and 43-44, including Table 25.
-From this finding, Shane concludes, that "[h]ad the Superintendent of Police and the command staff prioritized the effort to address the most common allegations - consistent with their job specifications - then they would have been able to intervene and stop the defendants' adverse behavior through a personnel improvement plan and/or other adverse employment action."
-Rpt., at 30, 38, and 43.
+Shane also conducted an analysis of complaint allegation categories based on frequency.
+His analysis concluded that excessive force was the leading allegation during the three time periods analyzed, followed by demeager, and Fourth Amendment violations (unlawful entry, search, or arrest).
+See Ex.
+2, Rpt., at 29-31 (including Table 9), 38-39 (including Table 17), and 43-44 (including Table 25).
+From this, Shane concludes, that "[h]ad the Superintendent of Police and the command staff prioritized the effort to address the most common allegations - consistent with their job specifications - then they would have been able to intervene and stop the defendants' adverse behavior through a personnel improvement plan and/or other adverse employment action."
+Id., at 30, 38, and 43.
 Shane provides no basis for his conclusion that CPD did not prioritize common allegations, nor a basis for his speculative conclusion that, had CPD prioritized the effort to address the most common excessive force complaints, it would have been able to stop the defendant officers' adverse behavior in this case.
-Indeed, this case has absolutely nothing to do with excessive force; neither Baker nor Glenn claim that they were physically mistreated in their complaint.
-It is a mystery Shane would put so much stock in the CPD's investigation of disciplinary complaints arising from excessive force allegations when those are immaterial.
+Indeed, there is no excessive force claim in this case.
+It is a mystery Shane would put so much stock in the CPD's investigation of disciplinary complaints arising from excessive force allegations when those are immaterial to the claims in Plaintiffs' case.
 Moreover, Shane's methodology, which only consisted of his review of CPD data, similarly renders these opinions unreliable.
-See Dep., at 237:4-10 (admitting he didn't have any data to determine how the leading categories of complaints in Chicago compared to those in other comparable cities) and 237:21-238:3, 239:16-24 (admitting he didn't review any studies comparing data related to the prevalence of certain allegations).
+See Ex.
+7, Baker Dep., at 237:4-10 (admitting he didn't have any data to determine how the leading categories of complaints in Chicago compared to those in other comparable cities) and 237:21-238:3, 239:16-24 (admitting he didn't review any studies comparing data related to the prevalence of certain allegations).

 Moreover, Shane's conclusions drawn from the few anecdotal examples he provides also lack any citation to any specific standard.
-Neither the IACP Model Policy (Ex.
-4) nor the IACP Concepts and Issues Paper (Ex.
-5) provide a list of investigatory steps or standards for assessing the reasonableness of an investigation.
-The Training Keys (Ex.
-6) have a general discussion of the investigation of employee misconduct, but none of the documents list investigative steps or standards that can be assessed to determine if an investigation is reasonable.
+Neither the IACP Model Policy5 (Ex.
+10) nor the IACP Concepts and Issues Paper6 (Ex.
+11) provide a list of investigatory steps or standards for assessing the reasonableness of an investigation.
+The Training Keys7 (Ex.
+12) have a general discussion of the investigation of employee misconduct, but none of the documents list investigative steps or standards that can be assessed to determine if an investigation is reasonable.
 For his study, Terrill reviewed 5,500 citizen complaints from eight cities.
 Ex.
-2, at 157.
+13, at 157.
 However, Terrill examined only allegations of misconduct by citizens and did not include internal complaints of misconduct.
 Terrill examined the type of allegation (e.g., use of force, courtesy, etc.) and the disposition of the investigation (sustained rate).
-Terrill did not review the investigations to determine if the investigations were reasonable, nor did Terrill offer a standard to determine reasonableness of investigations.
-The Police Foundation
+Terrill did not review the investigations to determine if the investigations were reasonable, nor did Terrill offer a standard to determine the reasonableness of investigations.
+The Police Foundation report (Ex.
+14) was limited to use of force data and did not examine other allegations of officer

-IACP Model Policy - Investigation of Employee Misconduct (July 2002).
-(Ex.
-4).
+5 IACP Model Policy - Investigation of Employee Misconduct (July 2001) (Ex.
+9).

-IACP - Investigation of Employee Misconduct: Concepts and Issues Paper (Jan 2007).
-(Ex.
-5).
+6 IACP - Investigation of Employee Misconduct: Concepts and Issues Paper (Jan 2007) (Ex.
+10).

-IACP Training Keys 529, 530, and 531.
-(Ex.
-6).
+7 IACP Training Keys 529, 530, and 531 (Ex.
+11).

-report (Ex.
-3) was limited to use of force data and did not examine other allegations of officer misconduct.
+misconduct.
 The report did not review any actual investigation but instead relied upon surveys to determine allegations and sustained rates.
 Importantly, the report did not establish any standards to determine if an investigation was reasonable.